-As I approached Battery Point in the half light just before dawn I saw the outline of a fox skulking away.
-He was silhouetted against the channel on the brow of the hill and an alarmed blackbird announced his presence from a nearby bench.
+As I approached Battery Point in the twilight before dawn I saw the outline of a fox skulking away.
+He was on the brow of the hill with an alarmed blackbird announcing his presence from a nearby bench.

-The fox paused when he saw me and than disappeared into the tangle of the wind swept hedgerow along the cliff edge.
+The fox paused then disappeared into the tangle of the wind swept hedgerow on the cliff edge.

 I continued down to the lighthouse where I spotted a hen mallard on the rocks below.
-She sat motionless amongst the seaweed clad rocks for a very long while before two ducklings suddenly scrambled out from beneath her.
+She sat motionless among the seaweed clad rocks.
+I thought she was alone until two ducklings scrambled out from beneath her.

-It made me wonder whether she had escaped the attention of the fox that morning or maybe she had started the morning with a larger brood and the fox had breakfasted on ducklings?
+I wonder, had she escaped the attention of the fox or had she begun this morning with a larger brood?
 Who knows but for now she and her two offspring were safe.

-Ducklings naturally take cover under their mum’s protective wings where she can accommodate even a large brood of several without squashing them when she sits down.
-Must be cosy under there!
+Ducklings naturally take cover under their mum’s protective wings.
+She can safeguard several chicks that way, it must be cosy under there!

 Follow me on Facebook